North Carolina School of Science and Mathematics

-The North Carolina School of Science and Mathematics (NCSSM) is a two-year, public residential high school with two physical campuses located in Durham, North Carolina and Morganton, North Carolina that focuses on the intensive study of science, mathematics and technology.
+The North Carolina School of Science and Mathematics (NCSSM) is a two-year, public residential high school with two physical campuses located in Durham, North Carolina, and Morganton, North Carolina, that focuses on the intensive study of science, mathematics and technology.
 It accepts rising juniors from across North Carolina and enrolls them through senior year.
 Although NCSSM is a public school, enrollment is extremely selective, and applicants undergo a competitive review process for admission.
-NCSSM is a founding member of the National Consortium of Secondary Stem Schools (NCSSS) and a constituent institution of the University of North Carolina system.
-While not officially branded as such, many residents of North Carolina consider NCSSM to be a counterpart to the University of North Carolina School of the Arts due to their shared status as specialty residential high schools, with NCSSM focusing on science and math and the School of the Arts offering extended study in the arts.
+NCSSM is a founding member of the National Consortium of Secondary STEM Schools (NCSSS) and a constituent institution of the University of North Carolina system.

 History

 Since its inception in 1980, NCSSM has been fully funded by the state, allowing students to attend without paying any tuition, room, board, or other student fees.
 This funding is supplemented by the NCSSM Foundation's private funding, which supports NCSSM's academic, residential, and outreach programs as well as providing funds for some capital improvements.
-In the past 25 years, the Foundation has raised in excess of $25 million in private support from corporations, foundations, alumni, parents and friends of NCSSM.
+The Foundation has raised over $25 million in private support from corporations, foundations, alumni, parents and friends of NCSSM.
 A tuition fee was considered for the 2002–03 school year in the midst of a state budgetary crisis, but it was never implemented.
 In 2003, the NC Legislature approved a bill granting tuition costs for any university in the University of North Carolina System to all graduates of NCSSM, starting with the class of 2004, as an incentive to encourage NCSSM's talented students to stay in North Carolina.
 That bill was amended in 2005 to allow students to use additional tuition monies awarded to cover "costs of attendance."
 However, the tuition waiver was phased out in the Appropriations Act of 2009 in the North Carolina Senate in order to balance the budget.
 The bill states that "No new recipients shall be funded after June 30, 2009."

 The tuition grant was renewed retroactive for 2021 graduates in November 2021 in the Current Appropriations Act of 2021.

 NCSSM served as a model for 18 similar schools, many of which are now members of the National Consortium of Secondary STEM Schools (NCSSS).

-NCSSM has opened a second campus in Morganton, North Carolina opening for the 2022-23 school year.
+NCSSM has opened a second campus in Morganton, North Carolina opening for the 2022–23 school year.
 This campus houses approximately 300 students.